×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Serbian and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Tibetan language is 29.
 Find all the information about these languages on Serbian and Tibetan.

 Serbian and Tibetan Language History